There are no affiliate links on PagePipe.

-When people are curious enough to enter our store, they’re more tolerant and wait the extra half second for SSL – but over on BlueHost.
+When people are curious enough to enter our store, they’re more tolerant and wait the extra half second for SSL – but over on another host.
 They are engaged now.
 Brian says 3 seconds is the upper limit of speed tolerance.
 It depends upon the user’s perceived value of the expected content.
-BlueHost has a Time to First Byte (TTFB) of 1.339 seconds.
-Wow!
-Slow server overhead.
-But free SSL.
-(Not $70 per year per domain like GoDaddy).

 Fixing Think-with-Google’s speed suggestions are practically impossible on a WordPress site.
 If you pay to have these esoteric changes done, you’ve just wasted good money.

 Do yourself a favor and don’t evaluate your site speed with this lame Think-with-Google test.
 Use WebPagetest.org or Pingdom.com instead.
 Be kind to yourself and your wallet.